Charles Wright’s teachers love to get their students out of the classroom and into the world around us.

 Throughout the year, students take frequent trips off campus to do community service projects, visit museums and libraries, and explore the unique ecosystems of our region.

 Every student can play a leadership role as an elected member of the Student Council.
 In accordance with the Middle School mission statement, the MS Student Council is to provide recognition of student activities, sports, and other accomplishments on campus; to stimulate and develop good citizenship among students; to encourage social development through participation in campus life; and to provide leadership opportunities.
-MS Student Council representatives pursue positive interactions with peers and faculty and meet regularly to discuss and address issues, make announcements, plan MS activities, and assist in maintaining Wright in the Middle.
+MS Student Council representatives pursue positive interactions with peers and faculty and meet regularly to discuss and address issues, make announcements, and plan MS activities.
 Clubs are also a vibrant part of the MS experience, and students are encouraged to organize or join a club—everything from Debate Club and Engineering Club to the Creative Writing Club is available.